An Online Newsletter of

-The iMayberry Community has been getting a great response.
-It complements our other online activities, including our main www.imayberry.com page, podcasts, Facebook page, online newsletters (such as The eBullet!), weaversdepartmentstore.com and chat rooms.
-Combined with TAGSRWC chapters and the various Mayberry events for all fans (from Mayberry Days to ocean cruises), not to mention enjoying the sites of Mount Airy year-round, the world of Mayberry fun keeps expanding.
+The iMayberry Community complements our other online activities, including our main www.imayberry.com page, podcasts, Facebook pages, online newsletters (such as The eBullet), weaversdepartmentstore.com and chat rooms.

-TAGSRWC’s official page on Facebook now has more than 36,000 friends!
+TAGSRWC’s official page on Facebook is hovering around 250,000 Followers.
 You can find us at www.facebook.com/tagsrwc.
-There’s a variety of comments about Mayberry, and a lively stream of fans’ favorite TAGS lines.
-And our Facebook page is also one of the first places we post announcements and breaking news about TAGS.
 If you haven’t already dropped by the page, we hope you’ll check it out sometime when you have the chance.
 We invite you to become a TAGSRWC Facebook Friend!

 **** Post Note ****

-Between issues of The eBullet, keep up with the goings-on in Mayberry with the daily Who’s Been Messin’ Up the Bulletin Board? (aka WBMUTBB) Digest.
+Between issues of The eBullet, keep up with all the happenings in Mayberry with the daily Who’s Been Messin’ Up the Bulletin Board? (aka “WBMUTBB?”)
+Digest.
 It’s a free subscriber list that consists entirely of comments, newsflashes, and questions and answers from subscribers.
 You can sign up for that list by going to the Mailing Lists link at tagsrwc.com.
-WBMUTBB also has its own Archives where you can follow the ongoing stream of messages.
+“WBMUTBB?” also has its own Archives where you can follow the ongoing stream of messages.

-And TAGSRWC publishes Weaver’s Newsletter in more-or-less alternate months to The eBullet.
-Like The eBullet, the Weaver’s Newsletter is free.
-Its focus is mainly on new Mayberry merchandise and collectibles and quick newsflashes.
-To sign up, go to: Weaver’s Newsletter Sign-Up.
+TAGSRWC publishes Weaver’s Newsletter (our brother-figure publication) in alternate months to The eBullet.
+Like The eBullet, Weaver’s Newsletter is free.
+Its focus is tilted slightly more to Mayberry merchandise and collectibles and quick newsflashes.
+It has some content overlap with The eBullet–sometimes earlier and sometimes later, depending on the timing of the news.
+To sign up, go to Weaver’s Newsletter Sign-Up.